 While coconuts have already become the new corn in the US (read here), the fruit’s potential as a beauty product remains largely untapped.
 While ancient Hawaiians have used coconut oil in beauty rituals for centuries, there aren’t yet enough Instagram models trading chemicals for coconuts for it to hit the mainstream.
 Kopari aims to change that.

 Kopari’s products stand out as they use 100% coconut oil sourced from the Philippines to create “beauty bombshells.”
-But for the optimization dorks here at Dynamic Yield, it’s Kopari’s website that truly dazzles.
+But it’s Kopari’s website that truly dazzles.
 How does a company that is still shy of its second birthday deploy such sophisticated optimization at scale?

 To find out, we chatted with Chief Digital Officer Megan Bush and eCommerce manager Lanie DePasquale about building a cheeky website that takes a user to paradise, creating a culture of experimentation, and moving from testing to full-scale personalization.

 The moment I say Aloha to the Kopari website, I’m transported to an island oasis, chatting beachside with my wittiest and most beautiful friends.
 An overlay message invites me to ‘be friends with benefits” while the About Us section (impeccably titled In a Nutshell) tells me to coconut with confidence.
 On a product page, I’m told to put coconut “all over my beautiful bod.”